Finners101/archlinux-kali-tools/README.md

 # archlinux-kali-tools
 > Generate an install script for packages listed on kali.org/tools
-> which are available in the Arch Linux official repositories.
+> which are available in the Arch Linux official repositories

 ## Overview
-My goal here was to enable easy access to some common security tooling without needing to boot into a dedicated pentesting distribution.
+My goal here was to enable easy access to some common security tooling without needing to boot into a dedicated pentesting distribution, and Arch Linux is my daily driver.
 Most similar scripts I saw added the BlackArch repository (which I didn't want) and then just installed a static list of packages through `pacman`.

+This script pulls down kali.org/tools/pages.json and queries the Arch Linux package repositories for matching packages.

-Current availability is 162 out of 677 tools, but many of the remaining tools are available through the AUR.
+The current availability is 162 out of 677 packages, but many of the remaining tools are available through the AUR.
+Additionally, the script is naively just looking for exact matches -- I'm sure it's missing a few.

 ## Usage
 The only dependency is [requests](https://github.com/psf/requests).
 Install